padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 The generated comment `# Your mailer goes here` says what you have to do.
-So let's remove the code from our `users`
-controller and move it to this place.
+Let's remove the code from our `users` controller and move it to this place.

 ```ruby